 - Keynes also pointed to the paradox of thrift.

-How Important was Stock Market Crash of 1929?The stock market crash of October 1929, was certainly a factor which precipitated events.
+How important was the Stock Market Crash of 1929?The stock market crash of October 1929, was certainly a factor which precipitated events.
 It did cause a decline in wealth and severely affected confidence.
 However, changes in share prices were a reflection of the underlying boom and bust in the economy.
-Also a collapse in share prices might not have caused the great depression, if bank failures had been avoided.
+Also, a collapse in share prices might not have caused the great depression if bank failures had been avoided.
 In October 1987, share prices fell by even more (22%) than black Monday.
 But, it didn't cause an economic recession.